wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 <hr>

 ## 1.0 Getting Started
-### Fundamentals
+### Programming Tips
-* The most important skill to learn in programming is how to break down (decompose) a large problem into smaller pieces.
+* The most important skill in programming is breaking down (decompose) a large problem into smaller pieces.
 One common approach is to tackle the problem "top-down".
 Outline the solution in abstract form and divide tasks into functions.
 You can call the function *that you are going to write* thus putting structure to your thought process

 ```python
 def main():